Table of Contents

 5. How long is a Dubai driving license valid for after exchange?

-If you’re under 21, the driving license is valid for one year.
-If you’re 21 or older, it’s valid for two years.
-Renewals are simple and can usually be done online.
+If you’re under 21, a UAE driving license is typically valid for one year.
+If you’re 21 or older, it’s typically valid for five years for expatriate residents.

 6. Does Meydan Free Zone handle driving license exchanges?